Csson/p5-Mojolicious-Plugin-DbicSchemaViewer/README.md

         schema => Your::Schema->connect(...),
     });

-Now the viewer is located at `/the-schema`.
+The viewer is instead located at `/the-schema`.

 ### router